ray-project/ray/doc/source/workflows/concepts.rst

 Concepts
 --------

+Workflows provides the *step* and *virtual actor* durable primitives, which correspond respectively to Ray's non-durable tasks and actors.

 Steps
 ~~~~~
 Steps are functions annotated with the ``@workflow.step`` decorator.
 Steps are retried on failure, but once a step finishes successfully it will never be run again.
 Similar to Ray tasks, steps can take other step futures as arguments.
 Unlike Ray tasks, you are not allowed to call ``ray.get()`` or ``ray.wait()`` on step futures, which ensures recoverability.